 Congratulations to Finn Allen for getting in to Sydney Conservatorium of Music @ The University of Sydney to start a Bachelor of Music (Contemporary) this year!
-Finn's been coming for regular weekly drum lessons for two years, and I've enjoyed watching him grow as…Read more
+Finn's been coming for regular weekly drum lessons for two years, and I've enjoyed…Read more

 Learn to grow musically by establishing an effective, regular practise routine with Dave's help.
-Dave draws from over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and offers private drum lessons in Berowra Heights on Sydney's Upper North Shore.
+Dave draws from over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and offers private drum lessons at his My Drum Practice studio in Berowra Heights on Sydney's Upper North Shore.